<function>

 @code_warntype foo(vector) # type stable (output returned is `Float64`)

-Given the differences in type information, conversions between tuples and vectors can pose several challenges for type stability.
-To see this, let's start with the simplest case, where a tuple is converted to a vector.
-The conclusions drawn from this case are straightforward, as they're essentially a corollary from the previous analysis: type stability holds when the tuple contains type-homogeneous elements or when the types are heterogeneous but can be promoted to a common type.
+To see this, let's start with the simplest case, where a tuple is converted into a vector.
+The outcome of this conversion is predictable, stemming directly from our previous analysis: type stability will be preserved when the tuple contains all elements having the same type or when heterogeneous types can be promoted to a common concrete type.

 tup = (1, 2, 3) # `Tuple{Int64, Int64, Int64}` or just `NTuple{3, Int64}`